Picturedigits/zoning-metro-hartford/README.md

 ## TODO
-- display the map!
-I think I'm doing something wrong with `choroplethStyle` or `choroplethLayer`, perhaps because `minlandfam` is numeric and I'm using syntax for string variables?
 - finalize color scheme that also works well with 1924 WH map and diagram
 - design new legend to match data
-- add onEachFeature to display town,zone,year of each polygon when clicked or on hover?
 - decide if Town Boundaries (including Hartford and others) should appear on this map
 - decide if Star should appear for State Capitol
 - decide if FA and Extramarkers can be removed from this map, since replaced by onEachFeature